 The Seebaldt Pilot, Detroit MI

-Project Update: The Seebaldt Pilot’s comprehensive, sustainable community plan was recently awarded the First Place prize for North America from the LefargeHolcom Foundation.
-The international Awards competition recognizes innovative projects and future-oriented concepts – and is the most significant global competition for sustainable design.
+Project Update: The Seebaldt Pilot’s comprehensive, sustainable community plan was awarded the First Place Gold prize for North America from the LefargeHolcim Foundation and most recently, received the Bronze prize in the Global award competition.
+The Foundation recognizes innovative projects and future-oriented concepts – and is the most significant global competition for sustainable design.

 ADC completed a comprehensive strategic planning project for Make-It Springfield, a community-based makerspace located in downtown Springfield, Massachusetts.

 Beginning as a 30-day pilot project in a vacant storefront, in just under two years Make-It Springfield has welcomed over 2,700 people of all ages attending 90 unique workshops.

 With the support of a MassDevelopment Collaborative Workspace Planning Grant, the Make-It Springfield Strategic Planning Committee identified next steps, strategies, and opportunities to sustain Make-It Springfield and prepare for expanded programming and greater impact.
 The highly participatory planning effort engaged Springfield residents, artists, makers, city officials, arts, business and community organizations, UMass Amherst, and Springfield Technical Community College.